Adastra-thw/Tortazo/docs/faqs.rst

 =================
 ¿How can I help you?
 =================
+Fine! if you want to help, you can:
+* read the documentation and improve the documents.
+* Find errors
+* Test the framework
-Great! if you want to help, read the documentation and find errors, test the framework, report bugs and if you can, write code.
+* Report bugs and if you can, write code.

 You can write me an email to debiadastra [at] gmail.com

 ****************************************************
 SPECIFIC FAQs